 The Department of Art & Public Policy welcomes many guests into our courses and events.
 Their contributions immensely expand our conversations and provide critical insights into the many articulations of Arts Politics.

 Within our curriculum, New York City is often activated as a learning space.
-Students are guided in understanding the landscape of Arts Politics in the city via field trips and outings alongside coursework.
+Students are guided in understanding the landscape of Arts Politics in the city by visiting various organizations, institutions and arts spaces.

-Below is a list of some of our most recent guests and organizations and institutions visited.
+Below is a list of some of our most recent guests and places visited.

 - Michael Alago, A&R executive producer

 - Ricardo Gamboa, M.A.
 Arts Politics Alum '13, artist & activist

 - Alexis Pauline Gumbs, writer